dievops/nginx-reverse-proxy/README.md

       - $PWD/awesome-reverse.conf:/etc/nginx/conf.d/awesome-reverse.conf #Here you should map your file created on step number 3 with nginx using a volume statement.

-### YOUR SUPER REVERSE PROXY
+### YOUR SUPER REVERSE PROXY.

 4- Start your reverse proxy and check error:

 docker-compose up

 5- Once you check errors and everything is going fine, start it detached and forever with:

-docker-compose up -d
+docker-compose up -d.

 6- logs with.

-docker-compose logs -f
+docker-compose logs -f.

-### Sample folder:
+### Sample folder structure:

 reverse-nginx-proxy/
 ├── awesome-reverse.conf